 Data Types in JavaScript

 As JavaScript and all scripting languages are loosely typed, there is no typecast in javascript.
-JS supports dynamic typing .
-We can create any type of data using a single variable.
+JS supports dynamic typing.
+Means We can create any type of data using a single variable.

-Declaring var means creating a new variable in memory with variable name after white-space.
-Assignment Operator (=) means assigning value to variable declared.
-We can also use const and let to declared variables in ES6.
+Declaring variable means creating a new variable in memory with variable name and value.
+Assignment Operator (=) means assigning value to variable declared..

 1. Primitive Data Types